 Are there nice walking paths nearby?
 Is there a doggie field or playground?
 Will you be doing a fun sport together like flyball?
-Do you have friends with dogs with whom you can organize playdates?
+Do you have friends with dogs with whom you can organise playdates?

 5. Plan for the future

 You might be working from home now, but what about when you’re spending your days at the office again?
-Your dog might have developed a serious case of separation anxiety if it spends every single day with you now and then has to stay alone for several hours.
+Your dog might have developed a severe case of separation anxiety if it spends every single day with you now and then has to stay alone for several hours.